A topic from the subject of Kinetics in Chemistry.

 Experimental Setup

-Polymerization reactions can be carried out in various reactors, such as batch, semi-batch, or continuous reactors.
-The experimental setup includes temperature control, mixing, and sampling devices.
+Polymerization reactions can be conducted in various reactors: batch, semi-batch, or continuous.
+The experimental setup includes temperature control, mixing, and sampling systems.

 Types of Experiments